 We all know that word of mouth is the best marketing tool there is.
 Why?
-Because when someone tells a friend, family member, neighbor, or colleague what a great tutoring company you are, you’ve already overcome the biggest hurdle to making a sale – trust.
+Because when someone tells someone else what a great tutoring company you are, you’ve already overcome the biggest hurdle to making a sale – trust.

-Networking is a great tool for building a referral network and increasing word of mouth business because it allows people to see you, hear you and watch you over time and that builds trust.
+Networking for tutoring companies is a great tool for building a referral network.
+Thus increasing word of mouth business because it allows people to see you, and that builds trust.

 Here are 3 things to consider before joining any networking group or association:

 As business owners, typically our #1 goal is sales, and part of that process is to meet people who can help make our business a success.
 Whether they are potential clients, people who have access to and can introduce us to new clients, or successful business owners we can learn from.
 Every group we get involved in – whether it’s networking, charity, Chambers, or a committee, we join with that goal in mind.
 Some of you might think this sounds selfish and self serving, but it isn’t.
 Some of us are asked to attend networking events all the time, but each of us has a specific target market – and if a networking group consists of individuals and businesses outside of our target market, it won’t be the best use of our time and resources.
 Who is your target market?
 Affluent couples of teenagers?
 Double working parents?
 Single moms?
 Students?
 When considering a group or event ask yourself, is it going to help get exposure to that target market?
 If not, you should probably pass.

 2. What is the cost of membership

 We want to wipe out a common misconception and make one thing very clear here: NO NETWORKING GROUP IS FREE.
 Sure, maybe there are no membership dues but time is money and for most of us, our most precious commodity.
 So when considering the cost of membership we want you do this exercise:

 a) Multiply your hourly rate or wage x (the number of hours at the meeting + the number of hours spent on follow up coffees, lunches, phone calls + travel time)